When does debt fall off your credit report?

 Do you still have to pay a debt that fell off your credit report?

-When a debt falls off your credit report, it doesn’t mean the debt itself disappears.
-Whether you still owe the money depends on the debt’s statute of limitations.
-This time limit varies based on the type of debt, where you live and the state listed in your credit card agreement.
+When a debt falls off your credit report, it doesn’t necessarily mean the debt itself disappears.
+Whether you still owe the money depends on the debt’s statute of limitations, or the time limit for collectors to take you to court over unpaid debts.
+This time limit varies based on the type of debt and your state.

-Credit card companies often base their agreements on the laws of the state where they’re headquartered, which may be different from your own state’s laws.
-Typically, the statute of limitations ranges from three to 15 years.
-Plus, if you make a payment or agree to a settlement, this could restart the clock on the statute of limitations.
+Typically, the statute of limitations for suing you on unpaid debt ranges from three to 15 years.
+But, if you make a payment or agree to a settlement, this could restart the clock on the statute of limitations.

 An unpaid debt that is past the statute of limitations is considered “time-barred.”
 This means that creditors can no longer sue you to collect the debt, but it doesn’t mean you no longer owe it.
 How you handle a time-barred debt is up to you.
 According to the Federal Trade Commission (FTC), you have a few options: